 4. Content marketing

 Content marketing is certainly a popular and effective solution when done right.
 That’s because, like consumers, business firms also want to equip themselves with the right info before a big buy.
+For the most effective content marketing, choose a digital marketing agency that has serviced other businesses in your industry.
+For example, a car dealership should choose an agency that offers specifically automotive content marketing services rather than one that just offers general content marketing.

 Based on the Demand Gen Report on B2B marketing, approximately 47 percent of buyers read about three or five pieces of copy before considering contacting a sales rep. Gartner also estimated that more than 65 percent of sales decisions happen before making any contact with a supplier.